dha-aa/git-single/README.md

 ## Uninstall `git-single`

-To Unistall the script to the latest version, run:
+To uninstall the script, run:

 ```bash
 git-single ---uninstall